 The John Adams Presidential One Dollar coin is the second coin in the Presidential Dollar coin series.
 The John Adams Dollar's official release date was May 17, 2007, but the coins were widely available ahead of time when banks neglected to stick to the official release schedule.

-The obverse of the John Adams dollar coin was designed by U.S. Mint Artistic Infusion Program Master Designer Joel Iskowitz, and sculpted by U.S. Mint sculptor-engraver Charles Vickers.
+U.S. Mint Artistic Infusion Program Master Designer, Joel Iskowitz designed the obverse of the John Adams dollar and sculpted by U.S. Mint sculptor-engraver Charles Vickers.

-Like the Washington Presidential Dollar (and all other coins in this series,) the edge of the Adams coins are incused with the date, mint mark, IN GOD WE TRUST, and E PLURIBUS UNUM.
+Like the Washington Presidential Dollar the edge of the Adams coins is inscribed with the date, mint mark, IN GOD WE TRUST, and E PLURIBUS UNUM.
 The John Adams Dollar has a companion coin in the First Spouse gold coin series, minted in solid 24k gold bullion to honor Abigail Adams.

 John Adams Was the Second U.S. President

 John Adams was elected to serve as the second President of the United States, a term which he served in full from 1797 to 1801.
 Adams was no stranger to leadership roles in the nascent U.S. republic, having served as George Washington's Vice President for two terms, and a U.S. Senator from Massachusetts to the Continental Congress before that.

 Adams was on the committee which drafted the American Declaration of Independence and was influential in its preparation.